 On the Add Server Configuration Profile-General Tab select Trunk Server from the drop down menu for the Server Type.
-On the IP Addresses / Supported FQDNs field, enter the IP address of the service provider SIP proxy server.
-Select UDP for Supported Transports, and enter 5060 under UDP Port, as specified by MTS Allstream.
+On the IP Addresses / Supported FQDNs field, enter the IP address of the Frontier SIP proxy server.
+Select UDP for Supported Transports, and enter 5060 under UDP Port, as specified by Frontier.

 Click Next on the Authentication and Heartbeat tabs (not shown).
 On the Advanced tab, select Service Provider from the Interworking Profile drop down menu.
-Under Signaling Manipulation Script, select the GSID_EPV script created in Section 7.3.2.
+Under Signaling Manipulation Script, select the Frontier script created on the previous section.
 Click Finish.